Ehsan Ullah Khan: Exile

-As Kailash Satyarthi, Peace Nobel Prize 2014, said about Ullah Khan, on May 7, 2015:
+As Kailash Satyarthi, Nobel Peace Prize laureate of 2014, said about Ullah Khan, on May 7, 2015:

-I am proud to have so many good friends; some of them are just like family members.
-Ranging from Ehsan Ullah Khan, the great pioneer in the history of the movement against bonded labor and child labor in Pakistan.
+"I am proud to have so many good friends; some of them are just like family members.
+Ranging from Ehsan Ullah Khan, the great pioneer in the history of the movement against bonded labor and child labor in Pakistan."

 In May 2014 he attended the First International Congress on Combating Unemployment, Exploitation and Slavery, organized by the SAIn political Party (Solidarity, Self-Management and Internationalism) in Spain.
 The Congress Breaking Chains brought together for four days activists from several organizations that promote the fight against injustice from non-violence.
-Organized by party SAIn, hosted more than 220 congressmen come from different parts of the Spain and with speakers from four continents.
+The Congress hosted more than 220 congressmen coming from different parts of Spain and with speakers from four continents.
 Experiences as Ekta Parishad in India, the Foundation La Alameda in Argentina or the Bonded Labour Liberation Front in Pakistan were very present.

 During this time in Spain he appeared in several media as an interview at the Cadena SER of Santiago de Compostela.
 Hoy por hoy, another one to the rtvg -galician television- or at the local TV, Santiago TeVe.
 He also visited many schools as IES Antón Fraguas, La Salle de Santiago and the Parroquia mártires de Uganda, at the barrio Milagrosa in Pamplona.

 He asked to have a meeting with the owner of INDITEX and he had an encounter with Aleix González and Indalecio Pérez from CSR (Corporate Social Responsibility) of the enterprise.

 April 2016 Ehsan had a great presence in the Canary Islands.
 He gave speeches in many High Schools (Instituto de Jimanar, Instituto La Rocha, Instituto Santa Brígida, Instituto Tomás Morales).
 Antonio Morales, Gran Canary Cabildo President, held a reception to Ehsan Ullah Khan, at the Cabildo Headquarters.
 Carmen Hernández, Telde Mayor; The Society of mayors of the North of Gran Canariaheld; Dunia González, Mayor of Santa Lucía held him receptions and also, an Iqbal Masih tribute act with students from the Telde High Schools, at the San Juan park next to the Iqbal Masih monument.

 He participated at the ESPAL (Encuentro de Solidaridad con los Pueblos de África y Latinoamérica -Latin América and Africa People Solidarity Meeting-) activities.